-- (i) State Street, in connection with the provision of services as the Funds' custodian, administrator, transfer agent, securities lending agent and short sales lending agent; - (ii) Third-party providers of proxy voting services, such as Institutional Shareholder Services Inc. ("ISS") and mailing services such as Broadridge Financial Solutions, Inc. ("Broadridge"); - (iii) Cohen & Company, Ltd., the Funds' independent registered public accountant, in connection with the provision of services related to the audit of the Funds' financial statements and certain non-audit services; - (iv) Third-party providers of pricing/analytical/reconciliation services, such as FT Interactive Data Corporation, FactSet, Bloomberg Valuation Service (BVAL) and Electra Information Systems; - (v) Ratings and ranking organizations, such as Morningstar, Inc. and Lipper/Thomson Reuters; - (vi) Faegre Drinker Biddle & Reath LLP, in connection with the provision of services as legal counsel to the Funds; - (vii) Foreside Financial Group, LLC in connection with the provision of services related to the Funds' compliance program; - (viii) Barclays Capital Inc., BTIG LLC, J.P.
+- (i) State Street, in connection with the provision of services as the Fund's custodian, administrator, transfer agent, securities lending agent and short sales lending agent; - (ii) Third-party providers of proxy voting services, such as Institutional Shareholder Services Inc. ("ISS") and mailing services such as Broadridge Financial Solutions, Inc. ("Broadridge"); - (iii) Cohen & Company, Ltd., the Fund's independent registered public accounting firm, in connection with the provision of services related to the audit of the Fund's financial statements and certain non-audit services; - (iv) Third-party providers of pricing/analytical/reconciliation services, such as FT Interactive Data Corporation, FactSet, Bloomberg Valuation Service (BVAL) and Electra Information Systems; - (v) Ratings and ranking organizations, such as Morningstar, Inc. and Lipper/Thomson Reuters; - (vi) Faegre Drinker Biddle & Reath LLP, in connection with the provision of services as legal counsel to the Fund; - (vii) Foreside Financial Group, LLC in connection with the provision of services related to the Fund's compliance program; - (viii) Barclays Capital Inc., BTIG LLC, J.P.
 Morgan Securities LLC and its affiliates, Goldman Sachs Execution and Clearing LP and Goldman, Sachs & Co., in connection with the performance of brokerage and options trading and related functions; and - (ix) Third-party financial printers, such as Broadridge Financial Solutions.